ItalyPaleAle/svelte-spa-router/README.md

 The `wrap` method accepts an object with multiple properties and enables other features, including: setting a "loading" component that is shown while a dynamically-imported component is being requested, adding custom user data, adding pre-conditions (route guards), etc.

-You can learn more about all the features of `wrap` in the documentation for [Route wrapping](/Advanced%20Usage.md#route-wrapping).
+You can learn more about all the features of `wrap` in the documentation for [route wrapping](/Advanced%20Usage.md#route-wrapping).

 ### Navigating between pages